Looks like you wandered into an interview. Pull up a chair.

 How did you design for trust in a product where accuracy really matters?

-When the product fades into the background and becomes part of someone’s routine, that is when trust is real.
+When a product fades into the background and becomes part of someone’s routine, that’s when trust is real.

 How did you balance simplicity with the complexity of tracking missed or late doses?

 The complexity lived in the technology, not the experience.
-The system handled the thinking, the timing, and the reminders so the user did not have to.
+The system handled the thinking, timing, and reminders so users didn’t have to.

-My job was to wrap that capability in something that felt approachable and empowering instead of clinical or stressful.
-Simplicity came from straightforward language, clear layouts, and interactions that felt friendly without being casual about something important.
+My role was to wrap that in something that felt approachable and empowering rather than clinical or stressful.
+Simplicity came from clear language, clean layouts, and interactions that felt friendly without being casual about something important.

 How did you validate the core experience before building everything else?

-Testing early made it obvious where things were unclear or overcomplicated.
-Fixing those issues at the prototype stage was fast and low risk, and it gave the team confidence that the core experience worked before investing time in everything else.
+That made it easy to see what was unclear or overcomplicated.
+Fixing those issues early was fast and low risk, and it gave the team confidence that the core experience worked before investing in everything else.

 How did you decide what information to surface immediately versus what to keep in the background?